KxSystems/ml/timeseries/README.md

 ## Status

-The Time Series library is still in development and is available here as a beta release.
+The time series library is still in development and is available here as a beta release.
 Further functionality and improvements will be made to the library in the coming months.

 If you have any issues, questions or suggestions, please write to ai@kx.com.